-Join us for a memorial tribute to our friend David Meltzer, to take place on the San Francisco State University campus on the ground floor of the Humanities Building (same building as The Poetry Center); entrance near Tapia Drive, just off Holloway Avenue.
-Sunday, free street parking.
-MUNI M line comes directly to campus, 19th and Holloway stop. *Note: Lawrence Ferlinghetti will be present via a recording made for this occasion, which will also includes vintage audio and video recordings of David Meltzer.
-Refreshments will be served.
+A memorial tribute to our friend David Meltzer, co-sponsored by The Poetry Center and City Lights Books. *Note: Lawrence Ferlinghetti present via a recording made for this occasion, which will also includes vintage audio and video recordings of David Meltzer.

 David Meltzer (February 7, 1937, Rochester, NY–December 31, 2016, Oakland, CA) was a poet associated with both the Beat Generation and the San Francisco Renaissance.
 He was among the youngest poets included in Donald M. Allen’s anthology, The New American Poetry 1945–1960.
 A child prodigy, Meltzer performed on radio and TV in New York beginning in the late ’40s.
 In 1957, after moving cross country in his youth to Los Angeles, where he became involved in the circle around Wallace Berman, Meltzer moved to San Francisco, where he associated with such poets as Allen Ginsberg, John Wieners, Robert Duncan, and Jack Spicer.
 A pioneer of jazz poetry readings, Meltzer also formed a psychedelic folk-rock group called Serpent Power, recording for Vanguard Records in the late ’60s.
 In addition to his many books of poetry, he also published ten erotic novels in the late ’60s and early ’70s, including the critically-acclaimed “anti-porn” Agency Trilogy, revisiting the genre in 1995 with Under.
 He was an editor of anthologies: The San Francisco Poets (interviews), The Secret Garden (on the Jewish Kabbalah), Birth, Death, Reading Jazz, Writing Jazz, and San Francisco Beat: Talking with the Poets; and of magazines: Journal for the Protection of All Beings, Tree, and Shuffle Boil.
 Meltzer taught for many years at New College of California, from the early Poetics Program in the ’80s up to the school’s closing in 2008.
 In 2005, Penguin Books published his selected poems, David’s Copy, and in 2011, City Lights published When I Was a Poet, No. 60 in the Pocket Poets Series.
 Photo: David Meltzer and George Herms.